IDC Names Securiti a Worldwide Leader in Data PrivacyView

-This article will talk about sensitive data, the types of sensitive data, and how organizations can protect their sensitive data from breaches.
+This article will discuss sensitive data, the types of sensitive data, and how organizations can protect their sensitive data from breaches.

-Sensitive data is information that a person or organization wants to keep from being publicly available because the release of that information can lead to harm such as identity theft or other crimes.
-In some cases, sensitive data is related to individuals, such as payment information or birth date, etc. In other cases, sensitive data can be proprietary corporate information.
+Sensitive data is information that a person or organization wants to keep from being publicly available because releasing that information can lead to harm, such as identity theft or other crimes.
+In some cases, sensitive data is related to individuals, such as payment information, birth date, etc. In other cases, sensitive data can be proprietary corporate information.

 Here are some examples of sensitive data:

 CCPA does not separately define the special categories or sensitive personal information.
-However, personal characteristics, behavior, religious or political convictions, sexual orientation, financial and medical information are considered sensitive in nature.
-Following are four subdivisions that need to be fulfilled for information to be deemed personal under the CCPA.
+However, personal characteristics, behavior, religious or political convictions, sexual orientation, and financial and medical information are considered sensitive in nature.
+The following are four subdivisions that need to be fulfilled for information to be deemed personal under the CCPA.

 Information such as drug prescriptions, dosage, drug identification number, phone number, and other information can be used to describe a consumer and falls under the category of personal information under the CCPA.

-Certain tracking is embedded in the system and although this tracking may not be intended for the purpose of tracking an individual, if the person is linked to the system, any information taken from the system about the individual will be classed as personal information under the CCPA.
+Certain tracking is embedded in the system.
+Although this tracking may not be intended for tracking an individual if the person is linked to the system, any information taken from the system about the individual will be classed as personal information under the CCPA.

-Protecting data from any and all breaches is never a guarantee, but there are a number of steps that can be taken in order to minimize the effect and sprawl of sensitive data.
+Protecting data from any breaches is never a guarantee, but there are a number of steps that can be taken to minimize the effect and sprawl of sensitive data.

-Discover data and build a centralized catalog of all data assets including all sanctioned & shadow data assets in on-premises & multicloud environments.
-The ability to keep track of the data is the first step towards protecting it from malicious intent and minimizing the “blast zone”.
+Discover data and build a centralized catalog of all data assets, including all sanctioned & shadow data assets in on-premises & multicloud environments.
+The ability to keep track of the data is the first step toward protecting it from malicious intent and minimizing the “blast zone”.

 Every data asset has various metadata associated with it that are classified into business, technical, and security.
-With this metadata, organizations can determine how their PII and PHI data is protected and governed.
+Organizations can use this metadata to determine how their PII and PHI data is protected and governed.

 There are 3 types of metadata:

-For organizations, up to date security, privacy, and compliance reports are required for business as well as for legal reasons.
+For organizations, up-to-date security, privacy, and compliance reports are required for business and legal reasons.
 Organizations need to build a centralized catalog of their data assets as well as discover sensitive data stored in them.
-Using automated discovery mechanisms, organizations can ensure their data maps and Article 30 (GDPR) reports are up to date.
+Organizations can use automated discovery mechanisms to ensure their data maps and Article 30 (GDPR) reports are up to date.